Rapid and Accurate Quantification of Fungi or Bacteria

 The application of the technology is very versatile and can be used to measure fungi or bacteria in almost all environments.

 The built environment

 The Mycometer technology is used to determine the level of fungi and bacteria on surfaces of building materials, wood, painted surfaces, concrete, gypsum board, coatings, render, ceramic and fiberboard tiles, plastic, furniture, textiles, leather goods.

 It can be used to determine the level of fungi inside porous building materials

-Fungal levels can be determined inside porous materials such as insulation materials, concrete and other cementitious materials and textiles.
+Fungal levels can be determined inside porous materials such as insulation materials, concrete, and other cementitious materials.

-Fungal levels can be determined in the indoor air, industrial air and the air in waste treatment plants.
+Levels of fungi or of total allergens (pollen, fungi, dust mites, dander, insect parts and other) can be determined in the indoor air, industrial air, and the air in waste treatment plants.

 Fungal and bacterial levels can also be determined in powders and raw materials such as fertilizer, compost, soil, grain and in liquids such as fruit juice as well as fermented milk products such as yogurt.
 Another application is early detection of fungal contamination on crop leaves.